mlyean/kattis-tool/README.md

 To install, clone this repository and run `stack install`.

-Note this has only been tested on Linux, and will not (currently) work on Windows.
+Note this has only been tested to work on Linux, and will not (currently) work on Windows.

 ## Usage